Masked Diffusion for Generative Recommendation: Proposed Method: MaskGR

 The masked diffusion inference results in a \emph{sample} of an item from the probability conditioned on $Q$.
 In contrast, GR methods typically \emph{deterministically} output the most probable items given the interaction history by using beam search to find the most probable items.

-\paragraph{Beam Search in MADRec.} Unlike AR models, which decode tokens in a fixed left-to-right order, MADRec can generate SIDs in any order.
+\paragraph{Beam Search in MaskGR.} Unlike AR models, which decode tokens in a fixed left-to-right order, MaskGR can generate SIDs in any order.
 Therefore, to understand the beam-search, suppose the tokens of the next item are unmasked following a specific order $(k_1, \ldots, k_m)$.
-Beam search in MADRec aims to maximize the probability of the generated item by computing
+Beam search in MaskGR aims to maximize the probability of the generated item by computing

 Notably, the generation order does not need to be predetermined; it can be dynamically adjusted during inference.
 In our experiments, we evaluate three generation strategies: (1) random order as in vanilla masked diffusion models, (2) uncertainty-based order that prioritizes tokens with lower prediction uncertainty, and (3) left-to-right order.
 Please see Section~\ref{sec:inference-strategies} for more details.